-The standard offer on this card (available on the RBC website) has historically been 15,000 Avion points upon your first purchase.
-The annual fee of $120 is not waived for the first year.
+The standard offer on this card (available on the RBC website) has historically been 15,000 Avion points upon your first purchase, and that’s what the card is offering right now.
+There is an annual fee of $120, which is not waived for the first year.

 Basically, many data points indicate that if you call RBC and tell them you are an existing cardholder of a competing Visa Infinite product (such as the TD Aeroplan Visa Infinite or the CIBC Aventura Visa Infinite), RBC will waive the first year annual fee on their own Visa Infinite cards.
 The success of this “customer war” trick seems to be mixed, and you might need to call in a few times to get an agent who knows about it.

 With this card you’ll earn 1.25 Avion points per dollar spent on travel-related purchases and 1 Avion point per dollar spent on all other purchases.
 (It seems like the official name is “RBC Rewards points”, but everyone calls them Avion points anyway.)

 In terms of everyday spending, I’d say that the Avion card is a decent option for shopping at places that don’t accept American Express.
 Otherwise, I’d still go with a card like the American Express Gold Rewards Card for gas, groceries, and travel purchases or the Business Platinum Card for everything else.

 What can you do with Avion points?
 The most compelling option is to transfer Avion points to several frequent flyer programs.

 The points can be transferred at a 1:1 ratio to British Airways Avios and Asia Miles, at a 100:1 ratio to WestJet Dollars, and at a 10:7 ratio to American Airlines AAdvantage.